travis-ci/docs-travis-ci-com/user/speeding-up-the-build.md

 on `travis-core` and I was able to see a drop from about 26 minutes to about 19 minutes across 4 jobs.

-## Parallelizing on multiple VMs
+## Parallelizing RSpec tests on multiple VMs

 If you want to parallel RSpec tests on multiple VMs to get faster feedback from CI then you can try [knapsack](https://github.com/ArturT/knapsack) gem.
 It will split tests across virtual machines and make sure that tests will run comparable time on each VM.
-You can use our matrix feature to setup knapsack, here is an example:
+You can use our matrix feature to set up knapsack.
+Here is an example:

     script: "bundle exec rake knapsack:rspec"
     env: